angelayang2018/notesapp/notesapp/README.md

 # NotesApp

+NotesApp is a notetaking app that is created using the React framework.
 I followed the tutorial by James Grimshaw (https://www.youtube.com/watch?v=ulOKYl5sHGk&ab_channel=JamesGrimshaw) for the basic functions like adding, deleting a note, and the basic css.